ayush714/core-deep-learning-course/README.md

 # Core Deep Learning Course

+Note - Notes can be found in repository itself and if you've got questions while doing this course - you can join this group for the same [here]([https://chat.whatsapp.com/KjqvmPOlgPu3TQE1cVaGdk](https://chat.whatsapp.com/ESdAmUaUbQH7JT9XIZJ5nO))

 Deep learning is one of the most emerging domains in this era, Learning Deep Learning is worth it!
 We present ML002 a full deep learning course from scratch covering mathematics basics to some level in deep learning.
 We saw many students suffering for not getting the right resources to learn for free.

 We already presented a full-fledged machine learning course ML001 by Antern for absolutely free, covering in-depth machine learning for beginners.
 Now Antern Presents ML002, a full course on Deep Learning.